ad-leb/Little_FAT_Editor/README.md

 Editor for file image of FAT12.
 I hope, it will grow to be able to work with other FAT systems and more.

-I made it as an alternative to mount-way image editing: I needed to load and replace files to image by lot of times an hours, and using 'mount' command, 'cp', 'ls' and 'unmount' every time feels realy undue.
-As the same time, becouse my work was closely related with filesystems, I wanted to make an almost fully editor for image file based on simple file read-write interface, without mountings.
+I made it as an alternative to mount-way image editing: I needed to load and replace files to image lot of times an hour, and using 'mount' command, 'cp', 'ls' and 'unmount' every time feels realy undue.
+As the same time, because my work was closely related with filesystems, I wanted to make an almost fully editor for image file based on simple file read-write interface, without mountings.

 ## Portings